equinor/sepes-api/docs/platform/SEPES component overview.md

 Coordinate the different services, and make actions on the behalf of the user.

-Tech Stack: dot.net, asp.net core, C#
+Tech Stack: .net, asp.net core, C#

 Maturity:

 Protocol: Uses https rest protocol and can be configured to use http. http should only be used for cases that requires it.

+Its only safe its behind a proxy that handle HTTPS terminations.
+Or in local development setting.
+Docker compose have nothing to do with protocol on it own.
+Proxy is the important keyword.

 As an example docker compose is configured to use http, this is still safe as the docker wrapper uses https outside.